 Why it’s awesome: There are four Clifton Beaches, simply known as one, two, three, and four, based on their distance from the town centre.
 It’s easy to walk between the different sandy stretches until you find the vibe that appeals to you the most.
-Locals and tourists flock here in abundance to soak up some sun and gaze upon stunning views.
+Locals and tourists flock here in abundance to soak up some sun and gaze upon stunning views, and there are a few amazing guesthouses in Cape Town that are only a stone’s throw away from Clifton’s sandy shores.
 Swimming is possible, but the waters may be a tad chilly for most; you might want to stick with other beach activities instead!
 Family-friendly, gay-friendly, dog-friendly, romantic, youthful … there really is a beach to suit all tastes.

 What to do there: All of the Clifton Beaches are great for sunbathing, long walks by the coast, picnicking, and beach games.
 The long Beach One is popular for volleyball and surfing, and dogs can run free off the lead here.
 Beach Two has a youthful atmosphere and attracts many teens and young adults.
 Beach Three draws gay-friendly sun-seekers.
 The Blue Flag Beach Four appeals to a varied crowd and has good facilities like loungers and parasols, changing rooms, and snack vendors.
 Toss a Frisbee around, build a sandcastle, and take a bracing dip in the refreshing waters.
 In the evening time the beaches are perfect for a laid-back picnic.

 A must-visit place to visit in Cape Town on the weekend!

 - Feast your eyes on the verdant countryside;